 Another important aspect of the inspection is to note whether or not there is fire separation between the garage and the living space above.
 In older homes, the drive-under garage ceiling is the floor framing and insulation for the floor above it with no fire separation or burn-through barrier between the two.
 As building codes evolve, some type of fire protection may be mandated between these spaces.
 Drywall has a burn-through rating that qualifies it as a fire rated wall or ceiling.
 In some counties, the fire rating is accomplished with the installation of a sprinkler system.
 Sprinkler systems are usually not tested by the home inspector.
 However, an effort should be made to determine if the system is properly connected to the house water supply.

-The Garage Doors
+Garage Inspection – The Doors

 The condition of the garage doors should be noted on the report.
 Are the door panels damaged?
 Does the door track properly?
 Are there tension springs for the door and are there any safety considerations for these springs?
 Are the auto-reverse devices installed properly and are they working?
 Are the door openers wired with an extension cord or plugged into a GFCI protected circuit?
 If the doors do not have openers, this should also be noted in the report.